 Additional resources may be necessary to implement a UPL plan.
-The board must identify if the UPL shall be placed within the supply chain, as a pricing benchmark similar to WAC, rebate mechanisms, or another mechanism altogether that may be identified at a later time.
-Resources will be needed to support the development of a UPL, any costs or savings analysis that must be performed, and implementation support that may be required to support the board's ongoing work.
+The board must identify if the UPL shall be placed within the supply chain, as a pricing benchmark similar to WAC, utilize rebate mechanisms, or leverage another mechanism altogether that may be identified at a later time.
+Resources will be needed to support the development of a UPL, any costs or savings analysis that must be performed, and implementation support that may be required to support the board's ongoing workfor this process.
 Initial considerations are identified below and subsequent reports will likely result in additional recommendations.
 Resource requirements will be driven by the many options that are still under development not only for the UPL, but also by the stated desire to improve access to data, improve affordability review processes, and expand constituent group engagement.

 - The board may need to utilize the services and expertise of the Office of Pharmacy Policy, Purchasing and Programs within OHA.
 This would be in lieu of creating a new government function or enlarging the PDAB to manage implementation.
-If needed, the Office could contract with wholesalers dedicated to supply UPL products into Oregon and work with manufacturers to prevent diversion.45 - The board may need to contract with the OHSU Center for Evidence-Based Policy to support the board's work.
-The Center provides assistance in areas such as strategic planning, training, and clinical and process consultation. - Commercial products exist that can assist with determining the estimated impact and availability of rebates in the non-Medicaid space; if the board wishes to explore these options, separate funding will be required. - If there is a desire to establish an advisory committee or council that includes representatives of the constituent community, including patients, providers, caregivers and other, the board may need additional staff to support the activities of this council.
-The number and type of staff would be determined after an assessment of current staff availability and workload. - The Oregon Health Authority and plans administered by the Public Employees' Benefit Board and the Oregon Educators Benefit Board will be impacted by a statewide UPL.
+If needed, the Office could contract with wholesalers dedicated to supply UPL products into Oregon and work with manufacturers to prevent diversion.66 - Commercial products exist that can assist with determining the estimated impact and availability of rebates in the non-Medicaid space; if the board wishes to explore these options, separate funding will be required. - Establish an advisory committee or council that includes representatives of the constituent community, including patients, providers, caregivers and other, the board may need additional staff to support the activities of this council.
+The number and type of staff would be determined after an assessment of current staff availability and workload.